← Back to home

 What is the difference between Jenkins and Sanity?

 They serve adjacent needs but don't currently overlap on shipped themes.
-Jenkins and Sanity are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
+Sanity is currently shipping more aggressively (velocity 7.5 vs 5.0), with 0 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Is Jenkins better than Sanity?